genericsystem/genericsystem2014/README.md

 Licence
 -------

-The content of this repository is released under the ??? as provided in the LICENSE file that accompanied this code.
+The content of this repository is released under the Licence Apache version 2.0 as provided in the LICENSE file that accompanied this code.